Introduction

 In an FPGA, every I/O port has its own small area on the logic fabric.
 This area, which is called an IOB (Input / Output Block), contains everything that is needed to support this I/O port's features: Analog circuits that ensure the correct voltages and currents on the I/O pin, as well as a few special logic elements.

-I should point out that the term "IOB" is part of Xilinx' terminology.
+I should point out that the term "IOB" belongs to the terminology used by AMD (formerly Xilinx).
 Each FPGA vendor uses a different term.

 There are almost always IOB registers inside an IOB.
 These registers are flip-flops that are connected directly to the I/O port's pin.